 Shelby joined the Economic Development Office in 2016, but has been an employee with the City of Westminster since 2012.
-She is the executive assistant for John Hall and oversees the day-to-day department operations, as well as budget preparation and management.

 After graduating cum laude and earning her bachelor’s degree from the University of Tampa Shelby joined Target Corporation for eight years, eventually serving as a Team Leader.
 She’s held several support and team leader positions at various companies in Florida and Colorado, including Sound Advice and Norandex Building Materials before joining the city in 2012.